BC-STV: Proposed electoral district boundaries

-Under the first past the post or FPTP system, British Columbians elected members from 79 one-member districts in 2005, but this expanded to 85 for the 2009 election.
+Under the first-past-the-post or FPTP system, British Columbians elected members from 79 one-member districts in 2005, but this expanded to 85 for the 2009 election.
 Boundaries commissions, appointed after alternate elections, use census data to maintain a nominally uniform population level across districts (within court-mandated bounds) so that voters have approximately equal representation.
 Currently, districts have a mean population of about 50,000.
 However, there can be considerable discrepancies between electoral districts, because districts are permitted to be as small as 75 percent or as large as 125 percent of the provincial average, and even these bounds may be exceeded in special circumstances.
 Moreover, population migrations between redistrictings can lead to further drift away from uniformity.
 Vancouver-Burrard has the largest population at about 67,000 people and North Coast has the smallest population at about 27,000 people.
+As well, a winner in one district under first-past-the-post may be elected with a much higher or lower vote tally than the winner elsewhere, due to lower or higher voter turn-out and to the fact that a winner only needs plurality of valid votes in the district to win.
+Winning pluralities in Canadian history have ranged from as little as 18 percent to as much as 75 percent.

-One of the criticisms of this method of is that in many populous communities, in order to create districts with a population of approximately 50,000, it may be necessary to draw arbitrary boundaries which do not necessarily reflect a community of interest.
+One of the criticisms of the use of single-member districts is that in many populous communities, in order to create districts with a population of approximately 50,000, it may be necessary to draw arbitrary boundaries that do not necessarily reflect a community of interest.